rsdoiel/antenna/science_and_technology.md

 ## Remorseless extortionists claim to have stolen thousands of files from Freedman HealthCare

-date: 2025-06-16, updated: 2025-06-16, from: The Register (UK I.T.
+date: 2025-06-16, updated: 2025-06-17, from: The Register (UK I.T.
 News)

-<h4>The group has previously threatened to SWAT cancer patients and leaked pre-op plastic surgery photos</h4> <p>An extortion gang claims to have breached Freedman HealthCare, a data and analytics firm whose customers include state agencies, health providers, and insurance companies, and is threatening to dump tens of thousands of sensitive files early Tuesday morning.…</p>
+<h4>The group has previously threatened to SWAT cancer patients and leaked pre-op plastic surgery photos</h4> <p><strong>UPDATED</strong>  An extortion gang claims to have breached Freedman HealthCare, a data and analytics firm whose customers include state agencies, health providers, and insurance companies, and is threatening to dump tens of thousands of sensitive files early Tuesday morning.…</p>

 <br>